thomascothran/approve.test/README.md

 An intuitive and lightweight approval testing library for Clojure, seamlessly integrated with `clojure.test`.

 **Why approve.test?** 🚀
-- 📚 **Simplicity First**: Designed for Clojure developers new to approval testing.
-Easy to learn and quick to implement!
 - 💾 **EDN Snapshot Storage**: Leverages pretty-printed EDN for storing test snapshots, embracing Clojure's strengths.
 - 🔗 **Seamless Integration**: Automatically hooks into `clojure.test`, ensuring a frictionless testing workflow.
 - 🪶 **Lightweight**: A minimalistic and efficient alternative to Java-based approval testing frameworks.